-Section 3: Norfolk Special Branch to complete SPOE to enter on to FIMU sheet then email to Prevent lead/deputy SPOE: Sent to: Date: Time: Deconfliction checks by Prevent lead/deputy (local/Nat NSBIS, DTU, CMIS) Conflict ☐ If yes, stop, back to SPOE; No conflict ☐ If no, proceed to next point; Prevent assessment by: Suitable for CHANNEL support: YES ☐ If yes, individual needs entering on CMIS at this point.
-NO ☐ Reasons If No, is there an apparent vulnerability to radicalisation to manage outside of CHANNEL through Prevent Case Management?
-YES NO If No, is there another safeguarding issue apparent but no signs of a vulnerability to radicalisation?
-YES ☐ Raise this with a MASH supervisor, agree outcome and refer back to MASH by email as necessary.
-NO ☐ Decision to close referral made by: Date/Time Detail where rationale is recorded: Referrer notified of outcome By: Date/Time:
+Section 3: Norfolk Special Branch to complete SPOE: SPOE to enter on to FIMU sheet then email to Sent to: Prevent lead/deputy Date: Time: Deconfliction checks by Prevent lead/deputy (local/Nat NSBIS, DTU, CMIS) ConflictIf yes, stop, back to SPOE;No conflictIf no, proceed to next point;Prevent assessment by: Suitable for CHANNEL support: YES Reasons If No, is there an apparent vulnerability to radicalisation to manage outside of CHANNEL through Prevent Case Management?
+YES 🗆 NO 🗆 If No, is there another safeguarding issue apparent but no signs of a vulnerability to radicalisation?
+YES □ Raise this with a MASH supervisor, agree outcome and refer back to MASH by email as necessary.
+NO □ Decision to close referral made by: Date/Time Detail where rationale is recorded: Referrer notified of outcome By: Date/Time: